May 15, 2026 6 min read Women's Health

 Having a baby changes everything — including your relationship with your body.
 The first few weeks postpartum are a blur of feeding schedules and sleep deprivation.
 But at some point, usually around week 4 or 6, new mothers start asking: when can I start moving again?
-When can I do yoga?
+When can I start postnatal movement?

 The answer depends on your delivery type, your recovery, and — most importantly — doing it with someone who understands postpartum physiology.
-Here's the complete guide.
+Whether you are looking for online postpartum yoga classes or personalized recovery, here's the complete guide.

 The First 6 Weeks — What's Actually Happening